The Basic Structure of DNA

 What Makes Up DNA

 DNA is made up of bases (nitrogen-based molecules).
-There four such bases that make up DNA,
+There are four such bases that makeup DNA,

 These bases are represented by the letters A, G, C, and T, respectively.
 In DNA, the bases are bound to a sugar molecule called deoxyribose.
 Another molecular group, phosphate, is also attached to the base.
 The three different connected molecules (the base, sugar, and phosphate) form what is called a nucleotide.
 A string or sequence of nucleotides forms a DNA strand.

 DNA in living organisms is actually found as a connection of two strands and exists in a very well-defined twisted configuration called a double helix.
 The two strands are connected by way of bonds between bases.
 For example, guanine from one strand forms and bonds with the cytosine of the second strand.
 This formation is referred to as a base pair.